hull/hull-client-node/README.md

 `HullClient` comes with a set of utilities to simplify working with Hull REST API:

-- `util.settings.update` - allows to update only part of connector settings, [see details](./API.md#utilsettingsupdate)
+- `util.settings.update` - allows to update only part of connector settings, [see details](./API.md#settingsupdate)
-- `util.properties.get` - parse list of attributes stored on organization level, [see details](./API.md#utilpropertiesget)
+- `util.properties.get` - parse list of attributes stored on organization level, [see details](./API.md#propertiesget)
-- `util.traits.group` - allows to transform flat list of attributes to nested object, [see details](./API.md#utiltraitsgroup)
+- `util.traits.group` - allows to transform flat list of attributes to nested object, [see details](./API.md#traitsgroup)

 ## Logging

+Since not all actions related to data will result in an api call or traits/track method, to have full picture of data flow we need to log information from the very beginning of data processing pipe.
+To make it easier `HullClient` comes with built-in logger exposed on `logger` property which standarize output and show all internal information about `HullClient` instance (initial constructor configuration, additional User or Account claims etc.)

 The Logger comes in two flavors, `HullClient.logger.xxx` and `hullClient.logger.xxx` - The first one is a generic logger, the second use the current instance of `HullClient` logs will contain shp id and organization for more context.